 Dental Abscess: In case of ignoring the decayed tooth, the infection might move to the tooth root and lead to a tooth abscess.

 Food debris remained between Your Teeth: Organic or mineral matters that remained between your teeth can apply pressure on your teeth.

 Temporomandibular Joint Disorder: The temporomandibular joint is responsible for chewing and talking, and any injury to this part can be quite painful.
 It can affect your teeth as well.

 Gum Diseases: Gum diseases such as periodontal diseases can cause toothache or pain.

 Bruxism: Grinding your teeth when you are asleep can result in a toothache.

 Methods for Relieving Toothache during the Night

-Here we have provided a few ways to help relieve toothache so that you can sleep well at night.
-Take pain relievers.
-Taking drugs such as Ibuprofen, Acetaminophen, and Aspirin can subside mild tooth pain.
+Take pain relievers, taking drugs such as Ibuprofen, Acetaminophen, and Aspirin can subside mild tooth pain.
 Using an anesthetic gel or cream – mostly containing Benzocaine – can help subsiding pain for a longer time.